 The minimum duration for a time segment to be valid, specified as a numerical value of the unit parameter.

 For example, you can specify 400 - 600 as a range of acceptable values, and a minimal segment duration of 3 minutes.
 If all the values in a time segment are between 400 and 600 (or satisfy the acceptable deviation), but the segment lasts less than 3 minutes, then the time segment would be invalid.

 Column with identifier¶

-Name of column that contains identifiers for the different time series in the input data.
-This applies when your input data is in the long format.
+Name of column that contains identifiers for the time series when the input data is in the long format.
 This parameter is available when you enable the “Long format” checkbox.

 Data consisting of equispaced and discontinuous time series.
 Each interval in the output data will have an id (“interval_id”).

 Evaluate if consecutive values of a time series satisfy at least one of these conditions:

 - If yes, then these values form a segment and the recipe proceeds to step 2.

 - If no, then the values are not acceptable, and the recipe repeats step 1 for successive values in the time series.

 - Evaluate if the segment lasts for a time duration that is greater than the minimal segment duration.